Methods of payment Abuse

 ::1 localhost

-Please note that when restoring the original hosts file, all the settings you added (including blocking access to sites) will be deleted.
+Note that restoring the original hosts file will remove any settings you added (including blocking access to websites).